BinYu-Xidian-University/ARVDN/README.md

 (1) Copy the file folder LLVM to C:\ in machine M0;

-(2) Decompress the file "DNRV-MMRV.7z" and build the project;
+(2) Decompress the file "ARVDN-MMRV.7z" and build the project;

 (3) The configuration information is written in the file /MSV/Info.txt.
 An example is shown as follows.

 ![360截图17100813153429](https://user-images.githubusercontent.com/11765210/118353353-6b9c6480-b598-11eb-96c7-3fbca04052e5.png)

-* In the first line, 1 means the distributed network-based runtime verification (DNRV) is utilized, while 0 means the multi-core machine-based runtime verification (MMRV) is utilized.
-Since this paper presents the DNRV, the number in this line is set as 1.
+* In the first line, 1 means the adaptive  runtime verification based on distributed network (ARVDN) is utilized, while 0 means the multi-core machine-based runtime verification (MMRV) is utilized.
+Since this paper presents the ARVDN, the number in this line is set as 1.
 * The second line should be 0, meaning this is a release version.
 While 1 means this is a debug version.
 * The third line is the port number used to socket communication between M0 and M1-Mn.
 * The fourth line is the number of distributed machines.